 There are definitely a few things that can be tempting to give to your Dobie but could be really quite dangerous.
 Dobermans are susceptible to stomach issues and intestinal blockages so you want to make sure they don’t swallow anything potentially harmful.
 Examples of things you shouldn’t give your Dobie to play with are:

-• Raw Hides – These can be easily choked on or can get stuck in the back of the mouth or throat of your Dobie.
+- Raw Hides – These can be easily choked on or can get stuck in the back of your Dobie’s mouth or throat.

 Preventing Furniture Chewing